Coronavirus turns China into 2020 election issue as Trump, Biden clash

 Biden has slammed Trump for his slow response to the crisis and for eliminating mechanisms to get ahead of pandemics, by cutting Centers for Disease Control and Prevention staff in China and scrapping a preparedness program called "Predict" that was launched by the Obama administration.

-An Economist/YouGov poll taken this week found Biden leading Trump by a margin of 48 percent to 43 percent in a trial heat among American registered voters.
+An Economist/YouGov poll taken this week found Biden leading Trump by a 5-point margin, 48 percent to 43 percent, in a trial heat among American registered voters.